Maryamkazmi893/RCOD/README.md

 **Training on APG**

 * We provide the config files of the three datasets together, thus the number of categories in the config file and the path of the dataset needed to be changed during training.
-Here, data modification includs:
+Here, data modification includes:
 ```
   RCOD/mmdet/datasets/coco.py
   RCOD/configs/_base_/coco_detection.py